lakwarus/ballerina-camel-restful-service/README.md

 - camel-spark-rest (also supports Swagger Java from Camel 2.17)
 - camel-undertow (also supports Swagger Java from Camel 2.17)

-I have used camel-servlet REST DSL which acts as façade for REST endpoints.
+I have used camel-servlet REST DSL which acts as facade for REST endpoints.

 Camel has a way to set CamelServlet registration from Camel version 2.19.0.
 It is default registered at “/camel” endpoint which you can optionally overwrite.
 I have overwritten it to /*.
 Edit src/main/resources/application.properties and add the below property.